iGitScor/igitscor.github.io/_posts/2016-06-01-smashing-conf-san-francisco.md

 The web performance suffers from the same problem as accessibility.
 Stereotypes come, all make the link between accessibility and handicapped people, poor neighborhoods and access performance.

+## Going further

+I would add a review to conclude this article.

+Indeed, during months and months in San Francisco, I've practised many formats of workshops and conferences, more or less adapted to my profile and my expectation.
+This review is a satire of those who are web professionals but whom fully discover whole sections of our job during these events.
+I would just like to express a request to them, can you learn to learn, by yourself and for yourself ?

 [pt-twitter]:      https://twitter.com/pattytoland
 [conf]:            https://vimeo.com/163510675